MessageSquarex4

 You already knew that.

-The promise of predictive HR analytics — forecasting attrition, identifying flight risks, anticipating skill gaps before they become crises — is real.
+The promise of predictive HR analytics — anticipating attrition patterns, identifying teams that need support, and surfacing skill gaps before they become crises — is real.
 But the gap between promise and practice remains enormous.
 Not because the models are bad, but because the data feeding them is.

 The Input Problem No One Talks About